 While NICE does not have a formal role in price setting, the panel gives the critical stamp of approval leading to National Health System use and reimbursement.
 NICE is the main health technology assessment (HTA) body in England, determining clinical and cost effectiveness of pharmaceutical and biopharmaceutical products.
 NICE uses quality-adjusted life years (QALYs) to measure burden of illness in terms of shortfall of life and length, and is derived via an incremental cost-effectiveness ratio, or ICER.

 The need to prove cost effectiveness to NICE before a drug can be recommended for use by the National Health Service encourages companies to negotiate the price paid to satisfy NICE’s criteria.
 This has also prompted companies to offer deals that have an impact on pricing.

 Medicines that have been approved but have not yet received NICE guidance see little-to-no uptake, known as “NICE blight.”
 NHS organisations can technically start using the drug but many wait for NICE guidance, which can take between six months to, in some cases, two years.

-For the majority of new medicines, the decisions on use are made at a local level by drugs and therapeutic committees, which include healthcare providers as well as commissioners.
+For most new medicines, the decisions on use are made at a local level by drugs and therapeutic committees, which include healthcare providers as well as commissioners.
 Medicines are then further assessed within local health economies before being approved for CCG and hospital drug formularies.
-With more than 200 CCGs, this model means medicine uptake can be inequitable and slower than anticipated.
+With around 200 CCGs, this model means medicine uptake can be inequitable and slower than anticipated.